 From the results, the insulin concentrations of all the groups were significantly elevated except in the diabetic control group which has the least concentration of insulin when compared with the negative control (group 1).
-This reduction in the insulin concentration is due to the selective destruction or necrosis of the insulin-producing $\beta$ -cells of the pancreatic islets; thus causing diabetes.
-Insulin secretion is therefore inhibited due to the β-cell toxicity, As noted by Szkudelski (2001), the mechanism of cytotoxic action of alloxan on $\beta$ -cells involve oxidation of essential sulphydryl (-SH) group, inhibition of glucokinase, generation of toxic free radicals and disturbance in intracellular homeostasis with the resulting damage resulting in decreased insulin release and attendant hyperglycemia.
+This reduction in the insulin concentration is due to the selective destruction or necrosis of the insulin-producing β -cells of the pancreatic islets; thus causing diabetes.
+Insulin secretion is therefore inhibited due to the β -cell toxicity (Rohilla and Ali, 2012).
+As noted by Szkudelski (2001), the mechanism of cytotoxic action of alloxan on β -cells involve oxidation of essential sulphydryl (-SH) group, inhibition of glucokinase, generation of toxic free radicals and disturbance in intracellular homeostasis with the resulting damage resulting in decreased insulin release and attendant hyperglycemia.
 Conversely, the increase in insulin was most pronounced in the diabetic rats treated with high dose of the extract (group 5), followed by the diabetic rats treated with metformin (group 6).
 This suggests that the insulin-increasing effect of the extract was dose-dependent, and more potent than that of metformin.
-The significant increase in insulin secretion can be attributed to a stimulation of the $\beta$ -cells by flavonoids present in the extract (Benhabyles et al. 2015).
+The significant increase in insulin secretion can be attributed to a stimulation of the β -cells by flavonoids present in the extract (Benhabyleset al, 2015).

-Insulin is known to regulate glucagon, as well as various $\beta$ -cell signals that provide an inhibitory stimulus to the $\alpha$ -cells and suppress glucagon (Gromeda et al. 2007).
+Insulin is known to regulate glucagon, as well as various β -cell signals that provide an inhibitory stimulus to the α -cells and suppress glucagon (Gromedaet al, 2007; Ishihara et al, 2003; Rorsmanet al, 1989).
 Therefore, an increase in insulin secretion suppresses glucagon secretion and a decrease in insulin, in concert with a low glucose concentration, stimulates glucagon secretion (Cooperberg and Cryer, 2010).
 The findings of our study showed a significant decrease in the glucagon concentrations in all the groups compared to the negative control (group 1), as well as a significant increase in the diabetic rats treated with medium and high doses of the extract (groups 4 and 5) compared to the positive control (group 2).
 This also confirms that the extract has a dose-dependent effect on pancreatic hormonal concentrations.